raspberrypilearning/electricity-generation/en/step_6.md

 ## Create the resource variables

 In this step, you are going to create new resource variables for the **3rd Country** sprite.
-You will then add values to the variables and then use those values to draw the column for the **3rd Country** sprite.
-You need to use local variables so that updating the value for one sprite will not change it for the others.
+You will add values to the variables, and then use those values to draw the column for the **3rd Country** sprite.
+You need to use local variables so that if you update the value for one sprite, it does not change it for the others.

-First you will create a variable for non-renewable resources.
+First, you will create a variable for non-renewable resources.

 --- task ---